 But let’s get down to the thing you really want to know: does it work?
 Sadly, do-it-yourself home pregnancy tests are seldom reliable.

-And even if the bleach test is sometimes right, you’ll likely still feel the need to go to the drugstore, buy a pregnancy test, and confirm the result at home anyway.
+And even if the bleach test is sometimes right, you’ll likely still feel the need to go to the drugstore, buy a pregnancy test, and confirm the positive result at home anyway.

 Waste of Time?

 Learning about pregnancy is an emotional time for women and dads-to-be.
 If I’m riding an emotional roller coaster, I’d prefer to know that the results were accurate and that I wasn’t getting my hopes up because of a test that could well be wrong.